Work package

 - Concomitant diseases and important risk factors

-- Laboratory, pathogen and radiological diagnostics, resistance testing
+- Laboratory, pathogen, and radiological diagnostics, resistance testing

 - Key demographic and socio-medical characteristics